Strategic sourcing means different things to different people.

 1. Spend Analysis

-Spend analysis is the process of collecting, cleansing, categorizing, and analyzing an organization’s purchasing data to gain a comprehensive understanding of spending patterns, supplier performance, and potential cost-saving opportunities.
+Spend analysis involves collecting, cleansing, categorizing, and analyzing your organization's purchasing data.
+This gives you a clear understanding of past spending patterns, supplier performance, and cost-saving opportunities.

-Spend analytics often leverages software or data analytics methods to transform raw data into actionable insights.
-For example, spend analytics can reveal that a company is purchasing similar products from multiple suppliers at varying prices, indicating an opportunity for consolidation and renegotiation.
+Spend analytics often uses software or data analytics methods.
+These transform raw data into actionable insights.
+For example, spend analytics might reveal that your company buys similar products from multiple suppliers at different prices - or even from one supplier at different prices!
+This indicates an opportunity for consolidation and renegotiation.

 2. Sourcing

-Operationally, sourcing is the process of identifying, evaluating, and selecting suppliers that are qualified to meet an organization’s needs in terms of cost, quality, delivery, and innovation.
-It involves developing a sourcing strategy, conducting market research, engaging with potential suppliers, and ultimately selecting the most suitable partners.
+This involves developing a sourcing strategy, conducting market research, engaging with potential suppliers, and selecting the most suitable partners.

-For instance, when sourcing a critical raw material, procurement professionals may issue an RFP, evaluate supplier responses based on predefined criteria, conduct negotiations, and select the supplier that offers the best overall value.
-Effective sourcing requires a balance between cost optimization and other factors such as supplier reliability, quality, and alignment with the organization’s goals.
+For instance, when sourcing a critical raw material, procurement professionals may issue an RFP, evaluate supplier responses based on set criteria, conduct negotiations, and offer recommendations to the business as they select the supplier offering that provides the best overall value.

 3. Contract management